MichaelCWalsh7/Milestone-Project-2/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to understand further nuance in the game.
+        1. As a Returning Visitor, I want to understand further nuances in the game.
         2. As a Returning Visitor, I want to change the difficulty to test my skills at the game.
         3. As a Returning Visitor, I want to contact the user with any questions or queries that I may have with the information provided.